Reconfigurable Intelligent Surface Assisted VEC Based on Multi-Agent Reinforcement Learning

 \subsection{Scenario}

 As shown in Fig. \ref{fig1}, we consider a RIS-assisted VEC network with multiple users, where the BS has $M$ antennas and is associated with a VEC server, and the VU has a single antenna.
 Since a VU has limited computational resources, it can offload some tasks to the VEC server for processing.
 When the VU's link is obstructed, it cannot communicate with the BS directly and efficiently, where a RIS with $N$ reflective elements can assist the VU in offloading tasks to the edge devices (we only consider one link, the VU communicating with the BS via the RIS).
-Here, we consider an urban intersection scenario where VUs are randomly distributed at the intersection, where there are $K$ VUs, denoted by the set $\mathcal{K} = \left\{ {1,2, \cdots ,K} \right\}$.
+Here, we consider a urban intersection scenario where VUs are randomly distributed at the intersection.
+There are paths up and down, left and right, with double lanes of road in each direction and each vehicle randomly chooses a moving direction and at a constant speed.
+When encountering an intersection, there is a certain probability that the vehicle will choose to turn or go straight ahead.
+There are $K$ VUs, denoted by the set $\mathcal{K} = \left\{ {1,2, \cdots ,K} \right\}$.
 The VU has the flexibility to offload the tasks for processing and local execution, and additionally, we divide the task processing into $T$ equally time slots $\Delta t$ of discrete time, denoted by $\mathcal{T} = \left\{ {1,2, \cdots ,T} \right\}$.
 At each time slot $t$, the vehicle randomly generates a kind of tasks, where task arrivals follow a Poisson distribution with an arrival rate of $\eta $.
 Note that we consider quasi-static scenarios where the channel conditions keep constant within a time slot but may change between the different time slots.